Sign-Compute-Resolve for Tree Splitting Random Access: Abstract

 \section{Abstract}

-We present an approach to random access that is based on three elements: physical-layer network coding (PLNC), signature codes and tree splitting.
-In presence of a collision, physical-layer network coding enables the receiver to decode, \CS{\ie compute} the sum of the \CS{packets} that were transmitted by the individual users.
+We present a \PP{framework for} random access that is based on three elements: physical-layer network coding (PLNC), signature codes and tree splitting.
+In presence of a collision, physical-layer network coding enables the receiver to decode, \CS{\ie compute}, the sum of the \CS{packets} that were transmitted by the individual users.
 For each user, the packet consists of \JGb{the} user's signature, as well as the data that the user wants to communicate.
-As long as no more than $K$ users collide, their identities can be recovered from the sum of their signatures.
-A tree-splitting algorithm is used to deal with the case \JGb{that} more than $K$ users collide.
+As long as no more than $K$ users collide, their identities can be recovered from the sum of their signatures. \PP{This framework for creating and transmitting packets can be used as a fundamental building block in random access algorithms, since it helps to deal efficiently with the uncertainty of the set of contending terminals.
+In this paper we show how to apply the framework in conjunction with a tree-splitting algorithm, which is required to} deal with the case \JGb{that} more than $K$ users collide.
 We demonstrate that our approach achieves throughput that tends to 1 rapidly as $K$ increases.
 We also present results on net data-rate of the system, showing the impact of the overheads of the constituent elements of the proposed protocol. \JGb{We compare the performance of our scheme with an upper bound that is obtained under the assumption that the active users are a priori known.
-Also, we consider an upper bound on the net data-rate for any PLNC based strategy in which one linear equation per slot is decoded.} \CSm{We show that already at modest packet lengths, the net data-rate of our scheme becomes close to the second upper bound, \ie} the \PP{overhead} of the \JGb{contention resolution algorithm and the signature codes vanishes.}
+Also, we consider an upper bound on the net data-rate for any PLNC based strategy in which one linear equation per slot is decoded.} \CSm{We show that already at modest packet lengths, the net data-rate of our scheme becomes close to the second upper bound, \ie} the overhead of the \JGb{contention resolution algorithm and the signature codes vanishes.}